freeipa/freeipa/workshop.rst

   [alice@client]$

-Module 5: Web application authentication and authorisation
+Unit 5: Web application authentication and authorisation
 ==========================================================

 You can configure many kinds of applications to rely on FreeIPA's centralised authentication, including web applications.
-In this module you will configure the Apache web server to use Kerberos authentication to authenticate users, PAM to enforce HBAC rules, and ``mod_lookup_identity`` to populate the request environment with user attributes.
+In this unit you will configure the Apache web server to use Kerberos authentication to authenticate users, PAM to enforce HBAC rules, and ``mod_lookup_identity`` to populate the request environment with user attributes.

-All activities in this module take place on ``client`` unless otherwise specified.
+All activities in this unit take place on ``client`` unless otherwise specified.

 The demo web application is trivial.
 It just reads its request